coding-to-music/jumpstart-series/README.md

 # Jumpstart Series

 This repository is part of the MongoDB [Jumpstart](https://www.youtube.com/playlist?list=PL4RCxklHWZ9v2lcat4oEVGQhZg6r4IQGV) series on YouTube.
 Each branch corresponds to an episode.

+## Different Branches

 ## Frontend Build Branch

 In the corresponding video for this branch, we build out our e-commerce project frontend using Next.js, Tailwind CSS, and MongoDB.

 We use the two MongoDB Realm functions that we created in the previous video to populate our products from our MongoDB Atlas database.